 are the highlights of the Ascensus 401k Plan.

 All the employer contributions in the 401k plan are tax-deductible, and employers are not taxed on earnings.
 This attracts talented candidates and tends to boost employee morale.

 If you opt for an integrated HSA account as well, all the money invested in that account is done with pre-tax contributions.

 Third-Party Administration Services

-The company provides TPA services that help with plan design, administration, and consulting services to optimize your plan.
+The provides TPA services that help with plan design, administration, and consulting services to optimize your plan.

 Ascensus also does compliance testing, making sure your plan is up to standards.
 It has partnered with Kravitz, an expert in Cash Balance plans.
 They help you control costs while making the most out of tax benefits and maximizing contribution.

 The plan is designed for all types of companies including small business units.
 The has a of tools you can use to create and refine your savings plan and retirement strategy.
 The Retirement Outlook Tool helps compare the current reality of your savings with future expectations, letting you work on your retirement savings goals.

 The automatic increase and enrollment features make it easier for participants to contributing.
 According to Ascensus, these automated features increase participation and contribution rates.